About Salley Mavor

 Education

 While studying illustration at the Rhode Island School of Design in the 1970’s, an insightful teacher encouraged me to tap into my crafty and playful side.
-This newfound sense of freedom felt like doing a happy dance—an organic, joyful expression straight from the heart.
+This newfound sense of freedom felt exhilarating—an organic, joyful expression straight from the heart.
 No longer confined to traditional art mediums, I discovered that working with stitching and soft sculpture allowed my ideas to come alive in new and unexpected ways.
 For most of my career I have followed this path, creating stitched scenes in bas-relief, much like miniature, shallow stage sets, with figures imposed on embellished fabric backgrounds.

 PFOPcoverhres